 A poem by Amy Catanzano based on a theoretical model of a topological quantum computer

-Formats: print publication (complete), computational poetry and interactive digital poetry (underway), 3D art installation (anticipated)
+Formats: print publication (complete), computational and web-based interactive (underway), 3D art installation (anticipated)

-Collaborator for Phase 3: Dr. Michael Taylor, applied mathematician and senior research associate in climate science at the University of East Anglia (Norwich, United Kingdom)
+Collaborator for Phase 2: Dr. Michael Taylor, applied mathematician and senior research associate in climate science at University of East Anglia (Norwich, United Kingdom)

 Description: World Lines: A Quantum Supercomputer Poem is a poem and poetic form invented by Amy Catanzano that is based on a theoretical model of a topological quantum computer.
-Phase 1 of the project is complete and was published by the Simons Center for Geometry and Physics at Stony Brook University.
-Additional poems by Amy Catanzano using this poetic form are underway in Phase 2.
+Phase 1 of the project is complete and was presented by the Simons Center for Geometry and Physics at Stony Brook University.
+Additional poems by Catanzano in this poetic form are being developed.

-Anticipated outcomes for Phases 3-4: computational poetry, visual poetry and artwork, evolution of quantum script writing, interactive web interface, investigation of quantum linguistics and information theory, educational tool in poetry and physics, 3D art installation.
+Anticipated outcomes for Phases 2-3: computational poetry, visual poetry and artwork, evolution of quantum script writing, interactive web interface, investigation of quantum linguistics and information theory in relation to principles in poetics, educational tool for both poetry and physics, 3D art installation

 The algorithm uses a theoretical model of a topological quantum computer as its poetic form to computationally perform quantum poetry by expressing all possible versions of the poem.

-The first step involves parsing the text and identifying what I call branchpoints in the poem that correspond to words that repeat at least once.
+The first step involves parsing the text and identifying branchpoints in the poem that correspond to words that repeat at least once.

 The branchpoints allow the connectivity of the poem to be understood in the form of a network graph